12 July 2019

 II.
 Market Competition

-According to the statistics of China Food and Drug Administration (CFDA), which is now under the State Administration for Market Regulation (SAMR), the number of enterprises qualified to produce cosmetics in China at the end of June 2018 was 3,880.
-Looking at the cosmetics market as a whole, domestic brands are mostly concentrated in the mid- to low-end segments, while foreign-invested enterprises and joint ventures dominated the high-end segment.
+According to statistics from the National Medical Products Administration (NMPA), which is now under the State Administration for Market Regulation (SAMR), there were 4,933 enterprises qualified to produce cosmetics in China at the end of June 2019.
+Domestic brands are mostly concentrated in the mid- to low-end market segments, while joint ventures and enterprises with foreign investment dominate the high-end segment.

-The cosmeceuticals market is dominated by foreign brands.
-At present, major cosmeceutical brands filling the shelves of large drugstores include VICHY, La Roche-Posay, Freeplus and Simple.
-Domestic brands including Tongrentang, Herborist and Sanjiu have also ventured into the cosmeceuticals market and are gradually recognised by consumers.
+The cosmeceuticals market is dominated by foreign brands like VICHY, La Roche-Posay, Freeplus and Simple.
+Some domestic brands, including Tongrentang and Herborist, have also ventured into the cosmeceuticals market and are gradually achieving growing recognition from consumers.

 Children’s skincare products is a sector with huge potential and an increasing number of international childcare heavyweights are eyeing the China market.
 Frog Prince, Pigeon, Yumeijing, Giving and Johnson & Johnson are major players in the children’s market.
 Competition is expected to become increasingly intense.